Gabriel Finley and the Raven’s Riddle

 My last big issue with this book was the ravens and their evil counterparts, valravens.
 The big difference between ravens and valravens is that valravens never find riddles funny.
 Ever.
 Never.
 They never find them funny, so that’s how you can tell a valraven from a raven.
 You see, ravens love riddles and find them humorous, but not valravens.
 Valravens never laugh at riddles!
 So if you can talk to ravens, ask them a riddle.
 A real raven will laugh, and a valraven won’t!

 That last paragraph was annoying, right?
 Well, that’s how reading this book felt.
 Readers were beat about the head with the concept that valravens don’t find riddles funny.
 I know this is a book for younger readers, but please, give them credit!
 Why mention that more than once, maybe twice?
 They will understand when you write a scene where a valraven doesn’t laugh – but Hagen repeated that line so often that I actually took a break in the middle of the book because I was so tired of that plot point.

 This book just didn’t deliver for me.
-I’ve read a few gems from the middle grade category this year, Nest coming to mind first.
-Gabriel Finley and the Raven’s Riddle didn’t meet my expectations and it’s not something I’d recommend if you’re looking for middle grade fantasy.
+I’ve read a few gems from the middle-grade category this year, Nest coming to mind first.
+Gabriel Finley and the Raven’s Riddle didn’t meet my expectations and it’s not something I’d recommend if you’re looking for fantasy.